Active-Learning-and-Teaching/ALT-Website/index.md

     image: "/uploads/2021/10/10/3.png"
   col_3:
     headline: Take Instant Feedback
-    content: <br>The instructor can conduct instant student feedbacks during the lecture.
+    content: <br><br>The instructor can conduct instant student feedbacks during the lecture.
+The feedback question is presented in class as part of the presentation
-      The feedback question is presented in class as part of the presentation <span class="il">and</span> the students can give their anonymous feedback on the app.
+      <span class="il">and</span> the students can give their anonymous feedback on
+      the app.
 The instructor can choose the feedback type as Color-Scale or a Likert Scale and can set the duration of the feedback.
 The anonymous student responses are mailed to the instructor.
 A small summary of feedback is also shown in the app.
 This can be used to improve the learning environment and understand how